OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ## Migration strategies

-Because the Octoterra Wizard serializes Octopus resources to Terraform modules, we can use the functionality of Terraform to implement a number of strategies for migrating spaces:
+Because the Octoterra Wizard serializes Octopus resources to Terraform modules, we can use the Terraform's functionality to implement a number of strategies for migrating spaces:

 * Big bang migration, where the migration is done all at once.
 * Incremental migration, where projects are migrated over time.